Mbale chondrite found

 The Association of Lunar and Planetary Observers, ALPO, in collaboration with universities and international institutions organizes for decades such programs and much more.
 They can provide you documentation, models and a survey program that fit to your specifications and interests.

-Planets like Mercury, Uranus, Neptune and Pluto are more bright "stars" than subjects of monitoring.
-Their disk is so small that even using a 16" and colored filters you cannot see more than a small pinpoint, Uranus excepted.
-No details, no bands, without great interest other than the satisfaction to have seen the outer members of the solar system.
+Planets like Mercury, Neptune and Pluto are more bright "stars" than subjects of monitoring.
+Their disk is so small that using a 20-30 cm (8-12") telescope you cannot see more than a small pinpoint.
+No details, no spot, thus without great interest other than the satisfaction to have seen the outer members of the solar system.
+You need a scope from 14" with colored (contrast) filters to start seeing some surface details, mainly by photography after stacking numerous individual frames.

 Planet